Psychiatric Technicians

 Tasks

-• Provide nursing, psychiatric, or personal care to mentally ill, emotionally disturbed, or mentally retarded patients.
+• Provide nursing, psychiatric, or personal care to patients with cognitive, intellectual, or developmental disabilities.

 • Encourage patients to develop work skills and to participate in social, recreational, or other therapeutic activities that enhance interpersonal skills or develop social relationships.